ryersondmp/sa11y-website/src/pages/wordpress.md

 <h1>{{title}} <i class="bi bi-wordpress"></i></h1>

-The WordPress plugin was released April 2022.
-Please [report bugs or leave feedback](https://forms.gle/sjzK9XykETaoqZv99) to improve Sa11y.
-If you have a GitHub account, you can submit your [issue on GitHub.](https://github.com/ryersondmp/sa11y/issues)

 ## Install
 The easiest way to install Sa11y on WordPress is to use the plugin search.
 Alternatively, you can download and install Sa11y manually from the [plugin page.](https://wordpress.org/plugins/sa11y/)